kyungphilDev/Robust-Deep-RL_Soft-Actor-Critic-Approach/README.md

 ### SA-MDP(State Adversarial-MDP)

-SA-MDP assumes that the fixed-adversarial attack is the situation of the worst-case with the most minimized Q value following equations, and Zhang et al. (2020) newly define it as a SA-MDP.
+SA-MDP assumes that the fixed-adversarial attack is the situation of the worst-case with the most minimized Q value following equations, and Zhang et al. (2020) newly define it as a SA-MDP. **[Zhang et al. (2020)](https://arxiv.org/abs/2003.08938)

 ![1](https://user-images.githubusercontent.com/80669616/175530915-d2a208b0-0452-401b-bea1-40b4d1266b08.jpg)